pakjiddat/Pakjiddat-Website/src/pages/articles/2021-07-11---Economics-in-daily-life/index.md

 ### Introduction

-I took the [Microeconomics](https://www.coursera.org/learn/microeconomics) course on [Coursera](https://www.coursera.org/) and found it useful.
+I recently took the [Microeconomics](https://www.coursera.org/learn/microeconomics) course on [Coursera](https://www.coursera.org/) and found it useful.
 The following are some of the things I learned from the course.

 Economics is an interesting subject with useful applications in daily life.
 In this article I will use economics to discuss some daily life questions.